 Indecency with a Child Defense Lawyers in Houston, TX

 If you were arrested for indecency with a child in Harris County, it is in your best interest to quickly retain legal counsel.
-The Gonzalez Law Group represents individuals throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.
+The Gonzalez Law Group, PLLC represents individuals throughout Harris County, Friendswood, Pearland, Seabrook, League City, Deer Park, Pasadena, La Porte, Galena Park, Baytown and many others.

 Our criminal defense attorneys in Houston can fight to possibly get your criminal charges reduced or dismissed.
 You can have our lawyers provide an honest and thorough evaluation of your case as soon as you call (832) 530-4070 or complete an online contact form to take advantage of a free, confidential consultation.